 If you qualify for Social Security benefits or Railroad Retirement Board benefits, you’ll likely be automatically enrolled in Medicare when you meet the eligibility criteria.

-If you’re not automatically enrolled in original Medicare, your first opportunity to enroll in Medicare is during the Initial Enrollment Period.
-This starts 3 months prior to your 65th birthday, giving you time to find out more about Medicare and enroll in a plan.
-If you enroll in the 3 months before your birthday, you’ll start receiving coverage as soon as you turn 65 years old.
+If you’re not automatically enrolled in original Medicare, your first opportunity to enroll in Medicare is during the initial enrollment period.
+This initial enrollment period starts 3 months before your birth month and ends 3 months after, giving you time to research coverage options and find a plan that matches your needs.

 Medicare Advantage plans in Maryland change every year, so you may want to reevaluate your coverage once per year.
 You’ll have two opportunities per year to switch between plans and find the coverage that’s best suited to your needs.